Home | Volume 47 | Article number 122

 Association between socio-demographic characteristics of participants and ownership of handwashing facility: Table 4 shows the association between socio-demographic characteristics of handwashing facility.
 Findings from the table show that educational level significantly influences the ownership of handwashing facilities.
 However, gender, occupation, religion, and marital status do not influence the ownership of handwashing facilities.

 Impact of the COVID-19 pandemic on handwashing behaviour: Table 5 highlights the handwashing behaviour of participants before and during the COVID-19 pandemic in the study population.
 Handwashing after visiting the toilet reduced by 0.09% (CI: -0.13 - -0.07, p=0.001) during the pandemic.
 There was a statistically significant difference of 0.09 (p=0.001) in handwashing before and during the pandemic.
 The odds of handwashing after visiting the toilet were lower by 0.10 (CI: 0.02-0.20, p=0.001) during the pandemic than before.
 Handwashing after sneezing improved by 0.05% (CI: 0.02-0.09) during the pandemic.
 The difference in handwashing before and during the pandemic was statistically significant at 0.05 (p=0.003).
-The odds of handwashing after shaking hands with other people was lower by 0.64 (95% CI: 0.44-0.92) during the pandemic than before.
+The odds of handwashing after shaking hands with other people were lower by 0.64 (95% CI: 0.44-0.92) during the pandemic than before.
 There was a statistically significant difference of 0.37 (p=0.017) in handwashing after handshakes with other people before and during the pandemic.

 The odds of handwashing after sneezing were 1.8 (95%CI: 1.19-2.92) times higher during the pandemic than before.